Noonamah, Northern Territory: History

-The North Australia Railway was only able to be sustained after the war by the activities of the Frances.
-Creek Iron Ore Mine.
-The Railway eventually closed in 1976 due to the insistence of the then Whitlam Federal Government that the Mine paid commercial rates to use the Railway.
-The Mine then closed, and, with it, the Railway.
+The North Australia Railway was largely sustained after the war by the activities of the Frances Creek Iron Ore Mine.
+Several factors during the 1970s influenced the closure of the railway, including increased maintenance costs to support heavier trains, damage from Cyclone Tracy in 1974 and high costs of rail transport.
+The mine had ceased operations by the beginning of 1975 and the railway closed soon after in 1976.
 The Adelaide-Darwin Railway opened in 2004, but on a new alignment that bypasses Noonamah.

 Today

 Modern Noonamah is mostly a rural area with much of the surrounding land being used for agriculture.
 There is a hotel, petrol station and general store (which also serves as the Post Office RV) located on the Stuart Highway south of the Elizabeth River bridge.
 North of the river is the Darwin Crocodile Farm, a commercial farm with over 7000 American alligators and native crocodiles.
 The farm is currently closed to the public.
 A number of trucking companies have facilities in the suburb for loading and transporting livestock.

 There are no schools in the suburb.
 The nearest primary school is to the north in Bees Creek, while middle school and high school students in years 7 to 12 can travel to Taminmin High School in nearby Humpty Doo.